Midknightsnack/how-to-html/README.md

 ## How to Contribute
 Check out the [issues](https://github.com/Midknightsnack/how-to-html/issues) and try to solve an issue that's brought up.
 Once you've found an issue suitable for you, be sure to let me know.
 Once I've assigned the issue to you, follow the instructions below:

-1. Fork the Project
+1. Fork the project.
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create a new branch and use it.
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes.
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+4. Push to your branch.
-5. Open a Pull Request
+5. Open a pull request.
+When you open your pull request, put a screenshot or gif of your changes.

 I'll be sure to merge pull requests as soon as I can. 🙃